Brand Shoutouts

 - Royalty: 5% of gross sales - Marketing fee: 5% of gross sales - Total ongoing fee burden: 10% of gross sales

-The average unit volume of Jack in the Box is $1,986,186 as disclosed in Item 19 of the Franchise Disclosure Document.¹¹ This figure covers the 12-month period between September 30, 2023 and September 30, 2024 — before the brand reported a 4.2% same-store sales decline for full fiscal year 2025.¹² A franchise buyer evaluating this brand today should understand that the Item 19 AUV reflects a period of stronger performance than the system has delivered since.
+The average unit volume of Jack in the Box is $1,986,186 as disclosed in Item 19 of the 2024 FDD.
+This figure covers the 12-month period between September 30, 2023 and September 30, 2024, before the brand reported a 4.2% same-store sales decline for full fiscal year 2025.
+A franchise buyer evaluating this brand today should understand that this 2024 FDD Item 19 AUV reflects a period of stronger performance than the system has delivered since.
 The 2026 FDD, expected spring 2026, will carry a lower figure.

 Eastern Market Development Incentive: